plawatsch/reflow/README.md

 Adapt the streamreceiver.py file to fit your needs (eg change the names of the monitored packages, or do something different with received data).

-Adapt, compile and activate the xposed module on your device.
+Change the destination ip and some other config settings in the source, compile and push the xposed module to your device.

-The example streamreceiver provided will simply run the traffic through HttpParser and print it to stdout
+The example streamreceiver provided will simply run the intercepted traffic through HttpParser and print it to stdout.